Trump pulls former US attorney Jessie Liu’s nomination for Treasury role

 DOJ TO SCALE BACK 'EXTREME' STONE SENTENCE RECOMMENDATION

-Liu is a former U.S. Attorney for Washington, D.C., whobefore her nomination oversaw the prosecutions of Stone and former Trump national security adviser Michael Flynn over charges of false statements to the FBI.
-She had previously been considered by Trump to be the associate attorney general, the third-highest office in the Justice Department, but withdrew her name from consideration last March.
+Trump previously had considered her for associate attorney general, the third-highest office in the Justice Department, but she withdrew her name from consideration last March.

 Attorney General William Barr instead appointed her as chairwoman of the Attorney General's Advisory Committee of United States Attorneys (AGAC).